-The practices of drainage and rewetting result in immediate changes of GHG emissions and removals so that there may be less need to establish a land-use history prior to 1990 for Tier 1 methods.

-EXAMPLES FOR REPORTING OF EMISSIONS AND REMOVALS FROM DRAINED OR REWETTED ORGANIC SOILS UNDER THE VARIOUS KP LULUCF ACTIVITIES

-Whereas the activity WDR - if elected - only applies to lands on organic soils that have been drained or rewetted since 1990 and that are not subject to any other mandatory or elected activity, the practices of drainage and rewetting of organic soils may occur under any other activity under Articles 3.3. or 3.4 and would be reported under these mandatory or elected activities accordingly.
-The resulting emissions and removals from drained or rewetted lands on organic soil would, for example, be reported under:
+rinai Diait 7001 7002 7003 Box 2.12.1 EXAMPLES FOR REPORTING OF EMISSIONS AND REMOVALS FROM DRAINED OR REWETTED ORGANIC SOILS UNDER THE VARIOUS KP LULUCF ACTIVITIES 7004 7005 7006 7007 7008 7009 Whereas the activity WDR - if elected - only applies to lands on organic soils that have beer drained or rewetted since 1990 and that are not subject to any other mandatory or elected activity the practices of drainage and rewetting of organic soils may occur under any other activity under Articles 3.3. or 3.4 and would be reported under these mandatory or elected activities accordingly The resulting emissions and removals from drained or rewetted lands on organic soil would, for example, be reported under: 7010 D when 7011 a forest with organic soil is drained and converted to e.g. cropland 7012 7013 7014 • forest harvesting affects hydrologic conditions to the extent that regeneration to forest is not anymore possible (e.g. when reduced evapotranspiration and consequent higher water tables after clear felling prevent re-establishment of forest) 7015 7016 7017 • rewetting practices change the hydrologic conditions to the extent that forest cannot persist or is not allowed to regenerate (e.g. when forest with organic soils is rewetted and felled to enhance specific biodiversity) 7018 AR when 7019 7020 land other than forest is drained for forestry (e.g. when a naturally treeless or sparsely treed organic soil is drained to stimulate forest growth) 7021 7022 • land other than forest is rewetted for forestry (e.g. when drained organic soil used for grassland is rewetted and planted with wetland trees, e.g. alder/Alnus) 7023 FM when 7024 • a forest is drained and remains a forest (e.g. when unproductive forested organic soil is drained

-D when

-- a forest with organic soil is drained and converted to e.g. cropland - forest harvesting affects hydrologic conditions to the extent that regeneration to forest is not anymore possible (e.g. when reduced evapotranspiration and consequent higher water tables after clear felling prevent re-establishment of forest) - rewetting practices change the hydrologic conditions to the extent that forest cannot persist or is not allowed to regenerate (e.g. when forest with organic soils is rewetted and felled to enhance specific biodiversity)

-AR when

-- land other than forest is drained for forestry (e.g. when a naturally treeless or sparsely treed organic soil is drained to stimulate forest growth) - land other than forest is rewetted for forestry (e.g. when drained organic soil used for grassland is rewetted and planted with wetland trees, e.g. alder/Alnus)

-FM when